turnage/graw/readme.md

 * Replies to the bot's comments.
 * Mentions of the bot's username.

-Processing all of these events is as as simple as implementing a method to receive them!
+Processing all of these events is as simple as implementing a method to receive them!

 graw also provides two lower level packages for developers to tackle other